II. 1 Tapah-svadhyayesvara-pranidhanani kriya-yogah 瑜伽是對身體加以自律,學習經典,和對神的順服。

 2.50 That pranayama has three aspects of external or outward flow (exhalation), internal or inward flow (inhalation), and the third, which is the absence of both during the transition between them, and is known as fixedness, retention, or suspension.
 These are regulated by place, time, and number, with breath becoming slow and subtle.

-II 51. bahy-abhyantara-visaya-aksepi caturtah 第四樣是呼吸既不在外,也不在內。
+51. bahy-abhyantara-visaya-aksepi caturtah 第四樣是呼吸既不在外,也不在內。

 2.51 The fourth pranayama is that continuous prana which surpasses, is beyond, or behind those others that operate in the exterior and interior realms or fields.

-II 52. tatah ksiyate prakasa-avaranam 於是對光之遮蔽便除去。
+52. tatah ksiyate prakasa-avaranam 於是對光之遮蔽便除去。

 2.52 Through that pranayama the veil of karmasheya (2.12) that covers the inner illumination or light is thinned, diminishes and vanishes.

-II 53. dharanasu ca yogyata manasah 這樣精神便適合作冥想。
+53. dharanasu ca yogyata manasah 這樣精神便適合作冥想。

 2.53 Through these practices and processes of pranayama, which is the fourth of the eight steps, the mind acquires or develops the fitness, qualification, or capability for true concentration (dharana), which is itself the sixth of the steps.

-II 54. sva-visaya-asamprayogae cittasya-svarupa-anukara ivendriyanam pratyharah 如果精神脫離了知覺,而知覺亦不與感官混合起來,注意力便與自己合一。
+54. sva-visaya-asamprayogae cittasya-svarupa-anukara ivendriyanam pratyharah 如果精神脫離了知覺,而知覺亦不與感官混合起來,注意力便與自己合一。

 2.54 When the mental organs of senses and actions (indriyas) cease to be engaged with the corresponding objects in their mental realm, and assimilate or turn back into the mind-field from which they arose, this is called pratyahara, and is the fifth step.

-II 55. tatah parama vasyatendriyanam 於是達至對感官的最高控制。
+55. tatah parama vasyatendriyanam 於是達至對感官的最高控制。

 2.55 Through that turning inward of the organs of senses and actions (indriyas) also comes a supreme ability, controllability, or mastery over those senses inclining to go outward towards their objects.